jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ### Source Control

-You should exclude `node_modules/` from your source control, the files can be recreated any time by running `npm install`.
+Because a typical `node_modules` folder will contain thousands of files that change with every software update, you should exclude `node_modules/` from your source control.
+If you ever start from a fresh clone, simply run `npm install` in the same folder your `package.json` is located to pull your required packages.

 Likewise, you do not need to include `node_modules` or any of the above configuration files in your plugin. **Be sure to enqueue the `block.build.js` file** in your plugin PHP.
 This is the only JavaScript file needed for your block to run.